-- (i) If the request was made orally, ask the requester to write out the request.
-You may find it useful to devise a form for this purpose. - (ii) Promptly send the form to the person in the agency designated to handle PIA requests (or to the person who handles this type of PIA request, if more than one person has been designated).
+(i) If the request was made orally, ask the requester to write out the request.
+You may find it useful to devise a form for this purpose.

+(ii) Promptly send the request to the person in the agency designated to handle PIA requests (or to the person or persons who handle this type of PIA request).